jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

 ### How to Write a Custom `derive` Macro

 Let’s create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
 Rather than making our crate users implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so users can annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function.
 The default implementation will print `Hello, Macro!
 My name is TypeName!` where `TypeName` is the name of the type on which this trait has been defined.
-In other words, we’ll write a crate that enables another programmer to write code like Listing 19-38 using our crate.
+In other words, we’ll write a crate that enables another programmer to write code like the one below using our crate.

 ```rust
     use hello_macro::HelloMacro;